How to Fix Speed Test Warnings & Improve Core Web Vitals

 On WP Rocket, you can’t find specific settings for GZIP compression.
 This is because it is an automated process, and the plugin will add relevant code in your .htaccess file once it is activated.

 Compress images to reduce their size and loading time.
-You can do it with a third-party tool like Imagify or ShortPixel
+You can do it with a third-party tool like ShortPixel

 ShortPixel